The Benefits of Holistic Health and Wellness Practices on Alcoholism and Drug Addiction Recovery

 Now that we have thoroughly laid out the severity of the issues, let us switch gears to focus on recovery and healing.
 The information provided about complementary and alternative medicine and holistic practices is in no way intended to depreciate the value of Western Medicine and addiction recovery methods.
 Western Medicine, inpatient and outpatient care, medication, medical detox, psychotherapy and other therapies, 12 step programs, and many other methods may be necessary or beneficial as part of a recovering addict’s overall treatment protocol.
 According to NIDA, there are over 14,500 specialized alcohol and drug addiction treatment programs, ranging from therapy to pharmaceuticals to Complementary and Alternative Medicine (CAM).
 Many people, however, may find profound benefits and success through holistic health and wellness practices and nutrition.
 I present a wide range of modalities to explore.
 The best approach is to try a lot of different techniques and see what works best for your specific recovery, life, and health needs.
 For anyone recovering from addiction, holistic practices should be accompanied by a professional treatment plan, and are a vital part of a sustainable long-term recovery plan.

-Scroll down to read about different holistic healing modalities and wellness practices and how they benefit addiction recovery, or click a Quick Link below to jump to a section.
+Scroll down to read about different holistic healing modalities and wellness practices and how they benefit addiction recovery.

 Yoga is becoming more and more common in addiction recovery centers and as a complement to individual addiction recovery programs to reduce relapse, to ease withdrawal symptoms and cravings, for detoxification, and to provide a healthy outlet for coping with the stress of recovery and daily life.